How to Become a Plasterer

 On-the-Job Training (Learning While Working)

-Some people prefer to go straight for the on-the-job training route.
+Some people prefer to go straight for the on-the-job training route in order to gain the skills needed.
 In this case, the person may enter the plastering world by working as a labourer or a plaster's mate.
 By doing this, they can learn trade skills while on the job.

 This route doesn’t require any formal education.
 However, you will need to gain experience under an experienced plasterer.